WSenjuW/AG-nda/README.md

 # AG-nda
-AG-nda is a Mobile app (type calendar), it was developed with React Native (EXPO).
+AG-nda is a Android Mobile app (type calendar), it was developed with React Native (EXPO).

 Next we will attach an image that represents the order of the components: